amarantha-k/cbas/_drafts/5_ddl.md

       "nodes": ["localhost"]
     };

-This example creates a new (CBAS) bucket `beerbucket` that represents the bucket `beer-sample` on the Data Service Node running on `localhost`.
+This example creates a new (Analytics) bucket `beerbucket` that represents the bucket `beer-sample` on the Data Service Node running on `localhost`.

 ### <a id="Shadow_datasets">Shadow Datasets</a>